 This information helps planning growth points for your product and also allows you to quickly introduce adjustments into the app page optimization on the App Store and Google Play.

 - Is the keyword present in the application store’s suggestions?
 If it appears in suggestions, it means that users enter it into the search bar.

 - Amount of potential traffic per query.
 In ASOdesk, we use Traffic Score that estimates the average daily number of users per a particular keyword.

 - Query competitiveness.
 Consider how many applications are using a word in their metadata.
 The more apps are doing it, the harder it is to get first spots in search listing by this keyword.

 - Long-tail keywords and short-tail keywords.
 Evaluate queries from the point of view of their popularity and value.
-Queries such as “travel,” “logical game,” and “hotels” are quite competitive, and it would be rather difficult for a new application to reach high positions with them.
-Consider mid-tail and long-tail phrases: “puzzle games for children,” “travel in USA,” “hotels in Turkey” and include them in your metadata.
+Queries such as “travel,” “logical game,” and “diet” are quite competitive, and it would be rather difficult for a new application to reach high positions with them.
+Consider mid-tail and long-tail phrases: “puzzle games for children,” “travel in USA,” “diet weight plan loss” and include them in your metadata.

 - Always analyze changes in search ranking.
 After introducing adjustments into the metadata on the App Store and Google Play, you will need from one day to two weeks for accurate query indexing.